d-chambers/waverave/writeup/writeup.md

 ![](images/c/scaling.png)

-A few comments:

 # Code Comparisons

+Part of the goal of the project was to compare times and scalability of the different implementations.
+However, there are a few subtleties that make this more complicated than initially anticipated, but these could probably be corrected for future work.
+First, the implementations are not as similar as possible.
+For example, the Julia code uses a 9x9 2D convocational stencil to calculate the Laplacian with finite differences.
+This is less than ideal because 64 of the 81 pixels are zero and essentially wasted calculations.
+Also, we had issues getting mpi4py to work on MIO with the natively compiled MPI executable so we installed MPI with conda.
+This had a huge negative impact on the performance so we performed the Python scaling tests on a single node and varied the number of cores.
+This may have given the Python code a bit of an edge because intra-node MPI communication is likely faster than node-to-node communication.

-As seen from the times from C, Python and Julia, C works best by looking at the absolute time.
-Python and Julia takes much more time to run the same simulations compared to C. There maybe some mismatch in implementation strategy but still C is much faster which is quite expected.
+For the weak scaling times, C performed best by looking at the absolute time.
+Python and Julia takes much more time to run the same simulations compared to C. As mentioned above, there may be some mismatch in implementation strategy but still C is much faster for these tests.

-Even though for large dimensions, Python outperforms C. It maybe due to the vectorized implementation of the for loop in Python.
-Also, the C code ran on number of nodes compared to Python which ran on a single node.
-Internode communications may have slow down processess.
-Implementation of mpi4py in numerous node was not efficient, maybe due to its numerous interdependencies.
-Proper installation of mpi4py in HPC system will help in internode runs also for python MPI implementations.
+For larger dimensions used in the strong scaling test, Python outperforms C. It maybe due to the vectorized implementation of the for loop in numpy or the issues with cores vs nodes.
+The Julia code is also not that much slower, given the Laplacian estimation in the Julia implementation is much more expensive.

+In the future we would like to resolve the mpi4py issue and create a more efficient Julia Laplacian operator and re-run the tests for a better comparison.

+In summary, for smaller problems used in the weak scaling tests C performs much better than Julia or Python.
+For larger grids, however, as used in the strong scaling tests, the differences aren't that great given the considerations mentioned above and any of the three languages could be viable choices for acoustic wave simulation in an HPC environment.

 # References